gabrielegilardi/BayesianInference/Code_Python/README.md

 - Likelihood (pdf) can be defined as an arbitrary function with any number of independent parameters.

-- Prior functions are defined using a list of list, and can be any pdf from function "prior_dist" in file "Metropolis.py" (other priors can be easily added).
+- Prior functions are defined using a list of list, and can be any pdf from function *prior_dist* in file *Metropolis.py* (other priors can be easily added).

 - Jumps in the Metropolis-Hastings algorithm are proposed using a normal   distribution of the parameters.